 - The company you work for, or you if you are self-employed, must be insured against the possibility of future litigation in the event that one of your buildings develops serious structural faults.

 LMI data powered by LMI for All

 - You need a degree recognised by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
-There are five schools of architecture in Scotland offering acceptable degrees.
+There are five schools of architecture in Scotland offering recognised degrees.

 - For entry to a course in architecture, you need 4-5 good Highers, usually including English and Maths or Physics.
 Art and Design is preferred.
 Most schools will ask for a portfolio of your work.

 - Degree courses in architecture last 5 years.
 On completion of the first three years (known as Part 1), you would work in an architectural practice for one year before returning to complete years 4 and 5 (Part 2).

 - To qualify as an architect you must then complete Part 3 – a further period of 24 months in practice before sitting the professional exam to gain professional registration with ARB.